msorbaro/coast-to-coast/README.md

 This is the data visualization of a specific poll.
 To analyze the results between different categories, users can click specific answer choices in the legend to temporarily remove the answer choice from the data visualization.
 In this case, the "5'9" answer choice has been ruled out and we are looking at the comparison between the votes of "5'10" and "5'".

 <img src = "screenshots/visualization.png" width = "400">

+## How to use DartPoll (on your local machine)

+We have not set-up a website to host DartPoll yet.
+For now, you can follow these steps to run DartPoll on your local machine.
+But stay tuned because we will have a working website soon!

+**STEP 1**

+Open your terminal and change the current working directory to the location where you want your cloned directory.
+Then type git clone ```https://github.com/msorbaro/coast-to-coast.git``` and hit enter.

+**STEP 2**

+Once cloned, type in ```yarn``` to build the proper depdencies in our project.
+Then, type in ```yarn start``` to launch the site locally.

+**STEP 3**

+Once at the user page, you can use the username "hello@gmail.com" and the password "hello123" to login.
+You can also make a new account if you wish.

+**STEP 4**

+You're in!
+Thanks for using DartPoll!